 Daily Digital Assessment

 Each Tower of Power contains two to four stages of problems that increase in complexity and decrease in scaffolding as students progress.
 The problems in each stage are carefully designed to focus on the big ideas of each lesson, mirroring the progression of learning students have just completed.
-Students are not permitted to move on to their next Independent Digital lesson without successful completion of the Tower of Power.
-Since the Tower of Power is software-based, teachers can access a report to determine how well students are progressing through the Tower of Power assessments, enabling them to adjust instruction to support students’ progress.
+Students must successfully complete 100% of the Tower of Power before moving on to their next Independent Digital Lesson.
+Since the Tower of Power is software-based, teachers can access a report that lets them know if a student is struggling with the daily digital assessment, allowing them to adjust instruction as needed.

 Daily Paper Assessment